 Be sure to allow enough time for processing a UM travel authorization if you receive support.
 For international travel, your completed and signed authorization should reach the Travel Office a week before your trip--sooner if a travel advance is requested.
 Do NOT include the travel authorization with your application to the ORSP.

-REVIEW AND NOTIFICATION
+ENDORSEMENT, REVIEW, AND NOTIFICATION

 REIMBURSEMENT AND REPORTING REQUIREMENTS

 Awardees are bound by all UM travel policies that pertain to their mode of travel and destination.
 See www.olemiss.edu/depts/procurement/travel1.html for details.
 Supporting documentation that the funds were spent in accordance with the original application intent is required for reimbursement and subject to ORSP audit.
-A brief report on the activities undertaken during the trip is due in the Office of Research and Sponsored Programs within two months of return.
-Awardees with past-due reports on any prior ORSP funding are ineligible for additional Faculty Travel Support grants until all requirements are met.